MicrosoftDocs/bingmaps-docs/BingMaps/articles/bing-maps-tile-system.md

 manager: "stevelom"
 ---
 # Bing Maps Tile System
-[!INCLUDE[ve_product_name](../articles/includes/ve-product-name-md.md)] provides a world map that users can directly manipulate to pan and zoom.
+[Bing Maps](../articles/includes/ve-product-name-md.md) provides a world map that users can directly manipulate to pan and zoom.
 To make this interaction as fast and responsive as possible, we chose to pre-render the map at many different levels of detail, and to cut each map into tiles for quick retrieval and display.
-This document describes the projection, coordinate systems, and addressing scheme of the map tiles, which collectively are called the [!INCLUDE[ve_tile_sys_name](../articles/includes/ve-tile-sys-name-md.md)].
+This document describes the projection, coordinate systems, and addressing scheme of the map tiles, which collectively are called the [Bing Maps Tile System](../articles/includes/ve-tile-sys-name-md.md).

 ## Map Projection
  To make the map seamless, and to ensure that aerial images from different sources line up properly, we have to use a single projection for the entire world.
 We chose to use the **Mercator projection**, which looks like this: